krishnanraman/behaviorcloningclassifier/README.md

 ```

  1. If you have a very wide lane (large w), you don't need to learn anything at all.
  C=1 would suffice.
-The only class of interest would be
+ The only class of interest would be f(image) = 0.
- f(image) = 0. ie. no matter what image is presented to you, simply output the steering angle of 0 degrees.
+ i.e. no matter what image is presented to you, simply output the steering angle of 0 degrees.
  Since the lane is super-wide, the car would keep going & eventually finish the lap.

-2. If you have a narrow lane (small w), you need to learn a lot even if your car is going slow, because you can't make too many mistakes.
+2. If you have a narrow lane (small w), you need to learn a lot even if your car is going slow.
+ You can't make too many mistakes.
  If you output the wrong steering angle a few times, your car would step outside the lane and game over.
  So C would have to be large, because you would need to learn all manner of steering angles specific to the camera image, in order to navigate the racetrack.

-3. If you drive super-fast, you need to learn a lot of steering angles, because again you can't make too many mistakes.
-If you output the wrong steering angle even once, your car would step outside the lane because of the fast speed  and game over.
+3. If you drive super-fast, you need to learn a lot of steering angles, since again you can't make too many mistakes.
+If you output the wrong steering angle, car would step outside the lane because of the fast speed  and game over.
 So C would have to be large.
 Conversely, C would be small if you drove reasonably slow.

 4. Notice that I needed to learn 9 classes i.e. C=9. i.e. Nine distinct steering angles were learnt.
-The w was real-size (mapped to an actual real-life racetrack).
-The v was around 9 mph with some throttle ( see drive.py for details ).
-I tried to exercise my classifier at 15mph & the car jumped out of the track quite soon :( So yeah, faster speed means more classes.
-If you drive at a reasonable 40 mph in the curvy udacity track, the number of classes would go up to thousands imo, so c grows quite fast & grows non-linearly.
+  w was real-size (mapped to an actual real-life racetrack).
+  v was around 9 mph with some throttle ( see drive.py for details ).
+  I tried to exercise my classifier at 15mph & the car jumped out of the track quite soon :(
+  So yeah, faster speed means more classes.
+  If you drive at a reasonable 40 mph in the curvy udacity track, the number of classes would go up to thousands
+  So c grows quite fast & grows non-linearly.

 5. Its hard to reason about high k.
 For one, its not very useful - you don't have roads with super-crazy curves because drivers/cars wouldn't be able to drive reasonably well under such conditions.
 Best to hold k at a large enough max to accomodate both straight & circular tracks & reasonably curved tracks.

 ```